What does Plumbr consist of?

-- Java Agent, tracing the user interaction through the back-end services.
-Presence of this Agent also exposes bottlenecks & errors in the backend layer.
-Installation of this module is optional.
-You should install this module only if your backend services are running on the Java Virtual Machines.
+- Java and Universal (PHP, Python, nginx, Apache) agents, tracing the user interaction through backend services.
+Presence of these agents also exposes bottlenecks & errors in the backend layers.
+Installation of these modules is optional.

 - Plumbr Server, responsible of receiving and processing the data collected by the Agents.
 Server also exposes the UI.
 We recommend using our SaaS offering as the Server.
 In this case, the installed Agents would connect to https://app.plumbr.io and serve the user interface also via https://app.plumbr.io.